hoangduytran/blender-manual/manual/grease_pencil/modes/vertex_paint/tool_settings/brush.rst

    Typing a number then enter while using :kbd:`F` allows you to enter the size numerically.

    :bl-icon:`stylus_pressure` (Size Pressure)
-      Brush size can be affected by enabling the pressure sensitivity icon, if you are using a :ref:`Graphics Tablet <hardware-tablet>`.
+      Adjusts the brush radius based on the stylus pressure when using a :ref:`Graphics Tablet <hardware-tablet>`.

 Strength
    How powerful the brush is when applied.

    :bl-icon:`stylus_pressure` (Strength Pressure)
-      Strength can be affected by enabling the pressure sensitivity icon, if you are using a :ref:`Graphics Tablet <hardware-tablet>`.
+      Adjusts the brush strength based on the stylus pressure when using a :ref:`Graphics Tablet <hardware-tablet>`.

 Mode
    :Stroke: Only paint over strokes.